-Many European countries do not refrigerate their eggs, even though they experienced the same epidemic of Salmonella cases in the 1980s.
+Many European countries do not refrigerate their eggs, even though they experienced the same Salmonella epidemic during the 1980s.

-Pro: Refrigeration Can Double an Egg's Shelf LifeStoring your eggs in the refrigerator is the best way to keep bacteria under control.
+Storing your eggs in the fridge is the best way to keep bacteria under control.

 As an added bonus, it also keeps eggs fresher for much longer than storing them at room temperature.

 While a fresh egg stored at room temperature will start to decline in quality after a few days and need to be used within 1–3 weeks, eggs kept in the refrigerator will maintain quality and freshness for at least twice as long (

 Eggs can absorb odors and flavors from other foods in your fridge, such as freshly cut onions.

-However, this can subject them fluctuations in temperature every time you open the fridge, which could encourage bacterial growth and impair the egg's protective membrane (4).
+However, this can subject them to fluctuations in temperature every time you open your fridge, which could encourage bacterial growth and impair the eggs’ protective membranes (

-Con: Cold Eggs May Not Be Best for BakingLastly, some chefs claim that room-temperature eggs are the best for baking.
-Because of this, some suggest letting refrigerated eggs come to room temperature before using them.
+Lastly, some chefs claim that room-temperature eggs are best for baking.
+As such, some suggest letting refrigerated eggs come to room temperature before use.

 If this is important to you, it’s considered safe to leave eggs at room temperature for up to two hours.
 Still, you should be sure to cook them to a safe temperature (